 Microsoft has announced Windows 11, the successor to Windows 10, and of course, it’s impeccable in its updated interface and new features.
 Windows 11 will be released in the fall of 2021.
 In addition, it will be possible to upgrade for free from Windows 10.
 An insider build of Windows 11 is already available.
-Microsoft has released a special PC Health Check utility to check if a computer or laptop is suitable for using Windows 11.
+Microsoft has released a particular PC Health Check utility to check if a computer or laptop is suitable for Windows 11.

 Windows 11 PC minimum system requirements